Font size

 Avove received Bronze recognition for its growing work around early careers inclusion and creating a culture where opportunity is actively passed on across the organisation.
 Reflecting publicly after the event, Talent and Attraction Manager Amelia Roberts described social value as “the aspect of my role that I feel most passionate about”, while positioning the recognition as part of an ongoing organisational journey rather than a finished destination.

-United Utilities achieved Silver recognition for a broader strategic approach to social value delivery, including deliberate use of the apprenticeship levy to support local SMEs.
+United Utilities achieved Silver recognition for taking a broad strategic approach to social value delivery, including deliberate use of the apprenticeship levy to support local SMEs.
 Gareth Ellis-Roberts, who collected the award alongside Laura Spyrou, reflected afterwards on the organisation’s commitment to reducing barriers into work and continuing to strengthen community impact through its work with SRAG, supported by events like May's Summit.

 What mature practice looks like